Step 4: Full View

 Given Engineer B's post-stroke cognitive impairment, what course of action did his professional obligations require regarding the continuation of structural engineering practice and the supervision of Engineer Intern C?

-Suspend Practice And Transfer Responsible Charge Board's choice Voluntarily suspend structural engineering practice immediately upon recognizing post-stroke cognitive impairment and arrange for a licensed structural engineer to assume responsible charge of all active projects
+O1 Voluntarily suspend structural engineering practice immediately upon recognizing post-stroke cognitive impairment and arrange for a licensed structural engineer to assume responsible charge of all active projects Board's choice

 The Impaired Practice Cessation Obligation requires engineers to stop practicing in areas where they lack current competence.
 The Responsible Charge Active Engagement principle requires the supervising engineer to possess genuine cognitive capacity to guide, direct, and review subordinates' work, not merely to affix a seal.
 The Professional Seal Affixation Competence obligation prohibits sealing documents the engineer cannot meaningfully evaluate.
 Against these, the Resource Constraint acknowledges Engineer B's real financial inability to suspend practice, and the Post-Accident Hindsight Non-Retroactive Error Imposition Constraint cautions against judging pre-failure design decisions solely through the lens of the eventual structural failure.